leeb003/shmac/readme.txt

 can also be bcc'd on as a lead generator.

 == Changelog ==
+= 1.5.3 =
+* 2020-05-28
+* Fix for some styling issues
+* Added output filtering capability for overrides

 = 1.5.2 =
 * 2020-04-20
 * Fix for php version 7.1 with Elementor comma placement error